 - Add Alt Text to the Image - Click on the image to add "mouse over" text to the image.

 - Image optimizing for different screen sizes also available in this menu.
-As well as a Cloud Upload option (but I'll be honest, I don't know what it does as I haven't used it).

 - Upload New Image - if you don't like the image you've uploaded, you can upload a replacement image here.

 - Add a Caption - This is an optional step.
 You may add a caption to the photo you uploaded.

 3) Start writing

 - You must have 600 or more words, otherwise it won't pass the review process, and thus not be published.